Find out about temporary van insurance and how it can help save you money.

-If you need a van to move house or to transport equipment an annual van insurance policy might be too expensive.
-You can get temporary van insurance, sometimes called short-term van insurance or even one-day van insurance.
-Find out how temporary van insurance could help you save.
+If you need a van to move to a new house or to transport equipment an annual van insurance policy might be too expensive.

 If you are borrowing a van, you must have insurance.
 It’s a legal requirement to have insurance before getting on the road, whether you’re driving a car or a van.